zanaaziz/newton-skill/README.md

 Logarithmic Example:
 - User: "What's the log of eight to the base of two?" [log2(8)]
 - Newton: "The answer is three."
 [3]

+# Newton 1.1
+Following upon the first version, 1.1 adds the ability to solve more complex differentiation problems.

+Example:
+- User: "Derive two x to the power of nine plus x to the power of seven?"
+[2x^9+x^7]
+- Newton: "The answer is eighteen x to the power of eight plus seven x to the power of six."
+[18x^8+7x^6]